 Topic Overview The Year 9 Marine Science course aims to provide the skills and knowledge students need to answer interesting and important questions about unique marine coastal environments.
 The course draws from all strands of science, with students investigating the chemistry of ocean water, delving into ocean acidification and carbonate organism such as corals reefs.
 Students will look at the biology of fish and other ocean-dwelling organisms and investigate the biotic and abiotic features of marine ecosystems.
 Students will also contemplate society's ethical obligations and investigate the economic importance of our marine ecosystems.
-Content/Skills In Marine Science, students learn: That the marine environment is a critical link in global systems such as the water and carbon cycles.
-That marine ecosystems consist of interdependent organisms and abiotic components.
-The significance of acid-base reactions in the marine environment.
-The ethical, environmental, and economic significance of marine aquaculture and the impact of Aboriginal and Torres Strait Islander people on aquatic environments locally.
-To challenge themselves to identify questions, apply new knowledge, explain science phenomena and draw evidence-based conclusions using scientific methods.
-To construct and use a range of representations, including graphs, keys, models and formulas, and to record and analyze data from their own investigations.
-To analyze patterns and trends in data, including describing relationships between variables, identifying inconsistencies in data and sources of uncertainty.
-To develop critical and creative thinking skills.
-Assessment Throughout the year students will complete a range of assessment pieces including: Experimental design tasks Practical reports Research Posters Key Knowledge tests
+Content/Skills In Marine Science, students learn: That the marine environment is a critical link in global systems such as the water and carbon cycles About the specific anatomy of a variety of sea life through dissection and research That marine ecosystems consist of interdependent organisms and abiotic components The significance of acid-base reactions in the marine environment The ethical, environmental, and economic significance of marine aquaculture and the impact of Aboriginal and Torres Strait Islander people on aquatic environments locally To challenge themselves to identify questions, apply new knowledge, explain science phenomena and draw evidence-based conclusions using scientific methods To construct and use a range of representations, including graphs, keys, models and formulas, and to record and analyze data from their own investigations To analyze patterns and trends in data, including describing relationships between variables, identifying inconsistencies in data and sources of uncertainty To develop critical and creative thinking skills Assessment Throughout the year students will complete a range of assessment pieces including: Experimental design tasks Practical reports Research Posters Key Knowledge tests